ReactiveX/RxGo/README.md

 ReactiveX is a new, alternative way of asynchronous programming to callbacks, promises and deferred.
 It is about processing streams of events or items, with events being any occurrences or changes within the system.
 A stream of events is called an [Observable](http://reactivex.io/documentation/contract.html).

-An operator is basically a function that defines an Observable, how and when it should emit data.
+An operator is a function that defines an Observable, how and when it should emit data.
 The list of operators covered is available [here](README.md#supported-operators-in-rxgo).

 ## RxGo

-The RxGo implementation is based on the [pipelines](https://blog.golang.org/pipelines) concept.
+The RxGo implementation is based on the concept of [pipelines](https://blog.golang.org/pipelines).
 In a nutshell, a pipeline is a series of stages connected by channels, where each stage is a group of goroutines running the same function.

 ![](doc/rx.png)